Uniforms of the Royal Navy: No. 2 dress

 This mess dress is worn in the evenings for dining.
 2A is the formal evening dress for ceremonial dinners; it consists of a navy blue mess jacket with a white waistcoat (black cummerbund for female officers) with miniature medals.
 For officers of the rank of captain and above, a navy blue tailcoat (known as an 'undress tailcoat') may optionally be worn in lieu of the mess jacket.
-For officers of these ranks; in addition, gold-laced trousers (known informally as 'lightning conductors') may also be optionally worn either with the tailcoat or the mess jacket.
+For officers of these ranks, in addition, gold-laced trousers (known informally as 'lightning conductors') may also be optionally worn either with the tailcoat or the mess jacket.
 2B is "mess undress" for other mess functions, and is worn with either a black cummerbund or navy blue waistcoat and miniature medals.
 2C, "red sea rig", is worn for informal evening wear on board ship; it consists of a white short sleeved shirt, worn with shoulder boards, without medals and with black trousers, black shoes and a black cummerbund.

 No. 3 dress

 This is worn all year round for general duties.
 It consists of a white shirt with rank insignia on the shoulders, and appropriate headgear.
 For officers 3A dress includes a long-sleeved shirt and tie, while 3B includes a short-sleeved shirt but without the tie.
-3C is the same in all respects as 3A but with the addition of a navy blue woollen jersey.
+3C is the same in all respects as 3A but with the addition of a navy blue thermal jacket, which replaced the woollen jersey.
 Shoulder boards may also be worn with 3C dress.
-The beret may be worn with this dress only on certain occasions.
+The beret may be worn with this dress only on certain occasions or organisations (for example, members of FOST).